-The Oz Goose is now a fully self contained plan and building is booming.
+The Oz Goose is multipurpose.
 It can hit speeds of 13 knot, is an excellent trainer and teaching boat with three adults aboard or a family sailer with two adults and a bunch of kids.
-It is lighter than a Laser Dinghy and it is possible to build up to five or ten of them for the same price as that Laser.
+It is lighter than a Laser Dinghy and a fraction of the cost

-ReallySimpleSails.com saves $300 or more on your Goat Island Skiff, OzRacer or Ocean Explorer.
-These are full quality sails that we all have worked hard to keep the price down on.
+ReallySimpleSails.com saves $300 or more on your Goat Island Skiff, Oz Goose or Oz Racer.Custom sails for other boats are also available and will represent a cost saving on your boatbuilding project.These are full quality sails that we all have worked hard to keep the price down on without reducing quality.

 What is revolutionary about a day sightseeing?The boat is driven easily at reasonable speed with a small electric trolling motor – some are well under 200 dollars.
 It doesn’t require a trailer.
 It comes from three sheets of exterior plywood.
 Costs are down on every front.And the family is happy!
 Snohomish Estuary